Dragut: Sanjak Bey of Tripoli

 In August 1551 Turgut Reis attacked and captured Tripoli (Ottoman Tripolitania, modern Libya) which had been a possession of the Knights of St. John since 1530.
 Gaspare de Villers, the commander of the fort, was captured, along with other prominent knights of Spanish and French origin.

 However, upon the intervention of the French ambassador in Constantinople, Gabriel d'Aramon, the French knights were released.
-A local leader, Ağa Murat, was initially installed as governor of Tripoli, but subsequently Turgut himself took control of the area.
+A local leader, Murad Agha, was initially installed as governor of Tripoli, but subsequently Turgut himself took control of the area.
 In recognition of his services, Sultan Suleiman awarded Tripoli and the surrounding territory to Turgut, along with the title of Sanjak Bey ("Lord of the Standard").

 In September 1551, Turgut Reis sailed to Liguria and captured the city of Taggia, before capturing other ports of the Italian Riviera, after Ottoman troops landed at the beach of Riva Trigoso.
 Later that year, he returned to Tripoli and sought to extend his territory, capturing the entire region of Misrata all the way to Zuwara and Djerba to the west.
 Turning inland, he enhanced his territory until reaching Gebel.